2018ik/2018ik.github.io/_wiki/lords_table.markdown

 ### Bread

-In order for the Lord Jesus to be eaten by us, He needed to die on the cross.
-The breaking of the bread remembers the physical body of the Lord being broken.
-When we hear the sound of the bread breaking, our hearts should move, and we should realize the suffering the Lord went through because He loved us.

 The bread refers to the Lord's body composed of the many believers.
-We are the one Body because we all partake of the one bread, which constitutes each member with the same Christ (1 Cor 10:17).
+The members of the Body are one because we they all partake of the one bread, which constitutes each member with the same Christ (1 Cor 10:17).

+In order for the Lord Jesus to be eaten, He needed to die on the cross.
+The breaking of the bread signifies the physical body of the Lord being broken.
+When hearing the sound of the bread breaking, one's hearts should move and realize the suffering the Lord went through because of His love for all mankind.

 A superficial description of a believer in Christ may simply go to church every week.
 However, to be a genuine member, we need to eat, digest and assimilate Christ.
 This is symbolized by the bread of life.